maulvi/shadowsocks-libev-no-encryption/README.md

 ##

-Remove encrytion method by using rc4 instead of none method
+Remove encryption method by using rc4 instead of none method

 ## Intro